Skip to content

 The plugin enables users to arrange specs artwork and content in the Properties, Modes and Layout sections in a vertical stacked or multi-column format.

-By default, the plugin vertical arranges side-by-side displays of specification content (on the left) and artwork (on the right).
+By default, the plugin vertically arranges side-by-side displays of specification content (on the left) and artwork (on the right).
 Alternatively, you can set the plugin to automate the arrangement of artwork/content combinations into 2, 3, or 4 columns and also resize overall spec width to reflow those columns after specs are generated.

 When specs are set to layout in two or more columns, the plugin will: